sergey-zavadsky/PostmanReadmeGen/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License, which you can read in the LICENSE file.

 ## Author